 When the budget is applied, it is necessary to be aware of the budget valid at any given time and the relevant provisions related to it.
 During the year, it is important to monitor changes made to the budget, such as supplementary budgets approved by Parliament, permissions to exceed variable appropriations, changes to the account scheme, any letters granting unallocated appropriations for specific uses, and any changes to the most relevant provisions governing the state budget.
-The audit work aims at promoting knowledge of the budget as a key steering document in central government.
+The audit work aims at promoting knowledge of the budget as a key steering document in the central government.

 When auditing compliance with the budget, the National Audit Office will pay special attention to

-compliance with the key budget principles
+compliance with the key budget principles,

 compliance with the legislation governing gross and net budgeting

-the use of items
+the use of items,

-categorization of expenditure
+the categorization of expenditure,

-justifications for the budget and their wording
+the justifications for the budget and their wording,

-budgeting of authorizations
+the budgeting of authorizations,

-allocation of expenditure, revenue, and authorizations to the budget year.
+the allocation of expenditure, revenue, and authorizations to the budget year.

 Central government risk management and internal control